myakoobi/react.app/README.md

 I promise to be uploading and doing more projects like this, and also working on learning and using more tools like tableau, tensorflow, terraform, GO, Bash, and pipelines.
 I have started a little bit hope fully terra form and GO will be on my target to learn and implement them in my projects.
 I also need to learn tableau and how to integrate mysql databases.

-in the break I will work on these.